-We also tested whether the effect of the experimental manipulation on change in the nonmanipulated attributes was mediated by the changes in the manipulated attribute as the analytic reasoning would suggest.
+Exploratory Analysis: Mediation Effects.
+We also tested whether the effect of the experimental manipulation on change in the non-manipulated attributes was mediated by the changes in the manipulated attribute as the analytic reasoning would suggest.
 To do this, we conducted a multilevel mediation analysis (this analysis was not part of the pre-registration).
 Bayesian estimation of the multilevel mediation model was performed using the bmlm R package (Vuorre & Bolger, 2018).
-Because our experimental design involved two directions (High vs. Low), we conducted two independent mediation analysis that looked at the responses within High and Low separately.
-Indeed, both sets of mediation analysis show a significant indirect effect of manipulation on non-manipulated attribute rating through manipulated attribute rating (High only mediation: $M{posterior} = -0.54$, SD = 0.04, CI = [-0.61, -0.47]; Low only mediation: $M{posterior} = 0.55$, SD = 0.04, CI = [0.48, 0.62]).
-For details results see Table S25 - S26 in the supplement.
+Because our experimental design involved two directions (High vs. Low), we conducted two independent mediation analyses that looked at the responses within High and Low separately.
+Indeed, both sets of mediation analysis show a significant indirect effect of manipulation on non-manipulated attribute rating through manipulated attribute rating (High only mediation: $M{posterior} = -0.54$, SD = 0.04, CI = [-0.61, -0.47]; Low only mediation: $M{posterior} = 0.55$, SD = 0.04, CI =[0.48, 0.62]).
+For details results see Table S25-S26 in the supplementary material.